 The first railway to arrive in the area was the London and Birmingham Railway in 1830.
-This was followed by the East and West India Docks and Birmingham Junction Railway (later renamed the North London Railway) in 1850, and by the Midland Railway in the 1860s.
+This was followed in 1850 by the East and West India Docks and Birmingham Junction Railway (later renamed the North London Railway and now part of the Overground network) and by the Midland Railway in the 1860s.
 The Great Exhibition Map of 1851 shows St. Pancras Old Church now surrounded by the streets of Somers Town, and many new streets in Camden Town.
 In the triangle formed by the junction of Kentish Town Road with the new Camden Road, where St. Michael’s church now stands, there were instead three large houses with very long gardens sited next to Kentish Town Wharf and saw mills and printing works.
 Two of these houses were later demolished to make way for St. Michael’s.

 Later maps of 1863 and 1870 show Camden Town now completely laid out with streets, while further north Kentish Town was no longer a village surrounded by fields but a dense urban area.
 Agar Town was a large unplanned urban sprawl soon to more or less disappear under the lines and Goods Yards of the Midland Railway, while the streets of Somers Town surrounded St. Pancras Church.
 The viaducts of the North London Line still dominate the north of Camden Town, now forming part of the Overground network.
 1